thoughtbot/ios-on-rails/release/ios-on-rails.md

 	@property (strong, nonatomic) NSDate *endDate;

 	// Properties set by the rails API
-	@property (strong, nonatomic) HUMUser *user;
+	@property (copy, nonatomic) NSString *userID;
 	@property (strong, nonatomic) NSNumber *eventID;
-	@property (assign, nonatomic) NSInteger attendees;

 	// Properties used for placing the event on a map
 	@property (assign, nonatomic) CLLocationCoordinate2D coordinate;

-We use the `copy` property attribute for the properties that are of type NSString so that if we set the property `name` to a NSMutableString and then mutate the string, the property `name` will not change with the mutation.
+We use the `copy` property attribute for the properties that are of type NSString so that if we set the property `userID` to a NSMutableString and then mutate the string, the property `userID` will not change with the mutation.

-For properties like `user`, we want to be able to mutate the object after setting it as a property, so we use the `strong` property attribute.
+For classes that don't have mutable subclasses, like NSDate for `startDate`, we use the `strong` property attribute.

-For properties that are primitives like `attendees`, we use `assign`.
+For properties that are primitives like `coordinate`, we use `assign`.

+We want to place our event objects on our HUMMapViewController's map, so we `@import MapKit;` at the top of the file.
+Now we can declare that our `HUMEvent` object conforms to the `<MKAnnotation>` protocol.
+This protocol has a required property `coordinate`, which we have declared.
+Conforming to this property is covered further by the 'Getting Events from the API' section.

 ### Methods for Initializing an Event